charleywolf/barbeque/README.md

 - Caching based on the length of the song and revalidation upon a dashboard action lowers the cost on your host and lowers the requests sent to the Spotify API, to avoid ratelimiting.

-- PWA allows users to download the app on their devices and use as a native application.
+- The PWA feature allows users to download the app on their devices and use like a native application.

 - Guests (users without permitted accounts) can view the currently playing song along with its cover image and artist(s).